williamverdolini/williamverdolini.github.com/_posts/umbracomacros/2015-02-02-umbmacro-setup.md

 1. Download or fork the project.
 2. Build and run.
 The web.config is setup in order to launch Umbraco Installer for a fresh new Umbraco application
-3. follow the standard Intallation Wizard.
+3. follow the standard Installation Wizard.
 The project is tested on MS SQL Server 2008 R2 (but I don't see problems if you use some later version).
-4. At the lat step of wizard choose to NOT install a starter kit
+4. At the last step of wizard choose to NOT install a starter kit
 5. You're done

 Go to the root page and have fun!

 _I know...another "To-Do List application"..._, but that's not the point! :)

-If you open the umbraco back-office panel you'll see my sample pages already configured.
+If you open the Umbraco back-office panel you'll see my sample pages already configured.
 In the next articles I'll go deeper into these configurations.